ros-controls/ros2_control_demos/robot_6_dof/README.md

 The main program is a realtime read, update, write loop.
 During the  read call, hardware drivers that conform to `HardwareInterface` update their offered `state_interfaces` with the newest values received from the hardware.
 During the update call, controllers calculate commands from the updated `state_interfaces` and writes them into its `command_interfaces`.
 Finally, during to write call, the hardware drivers read values from their offer `command_interfaces` and send them to the hardware.

 ## Writing a URDF
 The URDF file is a standard XML based file used to describe characteristic of a robot.
+It can represent any robot with a tree structure, except those with cycles.
+Each link must have only one parent.
 For ROS 2 control, there are three primary tags: `link`, `joint`, and `ros2_control`.
 The `joint` tag define the robot's kinematic structure, while the `link` tag defines the dynamic properties and 3D geometry.
 The `ros2_control` defines the hardware and controller configuration.
 ### Geometry
 Most commercial robots already have `robot_description` packages defined, see the [Universal Robots](https://github.com/UniversalRobots/Universal_Robots_ROS2_Description) for an example.
 However, this tutorial will go through the details of creating one from scratch.